-Representative clients include Pfizer Inc, Wyeth, Telectronics Pacing Systems, Inc., Pacific Dunlop, Ltd., DENTSPLY International, Johnson & Johnson, DePuy Orthopedics, L. Perrigo Company, Nissan Motor Credit Corporation, ARINC, Vermont Talc, A.H.
-Robins Co., Gruss & Co., and Correct Rx Pharmacy.
+Representative clients include Pfizer Inc, Wyeth, Telectronics Pacing Systems, Inc., Pacific Dunlop, Ltd., DENTSPLY International, Johnson & Johnson, DePuy Orthopedics, L. Perrigo Company, Nissan Motor Credit Corporation, Lafarge, ARINC, Vermont Talc, A.H.
+Robins Co., Gruss & Co., and Correct Rx Pharmacy and several local businesses.

-Mr. Barnes’ significant representations include trials for Pfizer Inc and/or Wyeth relating to the Bjork Shiley Mechanical Heart Valve (1985-1999), Rezulin (2000-2004), Diet Drugs (2003-2005), and Neurontin (2007-2011).
-Mr. Barnes has also represented Pfizer in the hormone therapy litigation since 2004 in cases in several jurisdictions including Pennsylvania, Minnesota, West Virginia and Virginia.
-He also had significant responsibilities for the preparation and presentation of scientific evidence in the Celebrex, Bexta and Chantix Litigations.
-He has briefed and argued several Daubertmotions in pharmaceutical cases.
-Mr. Barnes served as national counsel to Pfizer Inc and its subsidiaries for claims and disputes arising from the manufacture and sale of the Duracon Unicompartmental Knee.
+Mr. Barnes’ significant representations include trials for Pfizer Inc and/or Wyeth relating to the Bjork Shiley Mechanical Heart Valve (1985-1999), Rezulin (2000-2004), the Howmedica Unicompartmental Knee (2001-2004), Diet Drugs (2003-2005), and Neurontin (2007-2011).
+He is currently representing Pfizer in several matters including litigation involving Advil and Reglan.
+Mr. Barnes has represented Pfizer in the hormone therapy litigation in cases in several jurisdictions including Maryland, Pennsylvania, Minnesota, West Virginia, and Virginia.
+He also had significant responsibilities for preparing and presenting scientific evidence in the Celebrex, Bextra and Chantix Litigations.
+He has briefed and argued several Daubert motions in pharmaceutical cases.
+Mr. Barnes served as national counsel to Pfizer Inc and its subsidiaries for claims and disputes arising from the manufacture and sale of the Duracon Unicompartmental Knee and over-the-counter pain relievers.
 In addition, he obtained a temporary restraining order and permanent injunction against the owner of a pornographic web site in Maryland for the infringement and dilution of Pfizer's "Viagra" trademark.

-Mr. Barnes represents L. Perrigo Company in cases in California, Maryland, Pennsylvania, New Jersey, and the District of Columbia involving over-the-counter medications including aspirin (Reyes Syndrome), Acetaminophen and Ibuprofen.
+Mr. Barnes represents L. Perrigo Company in cases in California, Maryland, Virginia, Pennsylvania, New Jersey, and the District of Columbia involving over-the-counter medications including aspirin (Reyes Syndrome), acetaminophen, and ibuprofen.